 I was finally getting serious about my career path, had worked a couple of high-end clubs, and wanted to take it to the next level.
 The year was 1998 and I was in the middle of the fall semester.
 I had been trying for months to get an interview with Augusta National Golf Club for an intern position.

 Like anyone who has a love for golf, the Masters Tournament is the Holy Grail.
-Having had little luck tacking down an interview, I got the courage to call upon Frank Broyles, who is a member of Augusta National, and the Director of Athletics for the University of Arkansas.
+Having had little luck tracking down an interview, I got the courage to call upon Frank Broyles, who is a member of Augusta National, and the Director of Athletics for the University of Arkansas.

 Not expecting him to answer the phone when I called, I stuttered around for a minute, before laying out my proposal.
-It must have been well received, because I had an interview within two weeks and a job by Christmas (Thanks Coach!).
+It must have been well received because I had an interview within two weeks and a job by Christmas (Thanks Coach!).
 My plan of taking it to the next level was on the fast track.

 While interning at August National, I also had the honor to work under Russ Myers for a brief time.
 I traveled to Tulsa in August to help out with the 2007 PGA Championship and I have to say that he did one hell of a job!